GerritCodeReview/plugins_high-availability/src/main/resources/Documentation/config.md

     This option can be repeated many times in the `jgroups` section.
     Defaults to the list of: `lo*`, `utun*`, `awdl*` which are known to be inappropriate for JGroups communication.

+jgroups.protocolStack
+:   This optional parameter specifies the location of an xml file that contains the
+    definition of JGroups protocol stack.
+If not specified the default protocol stack will be used.
+Default location of the file is `gerrit/etc` directory but absolute path can be specified too.

 NOTE: To work properly in certain environments, JGroups needs the System property `java.net.preferIPv4Stack` to be set to `true`.